ALPFA hosts a banquet

 Collado, who is pursuing a major in a statistics and quantitative modeling, also plans to host networking events that target majors beyond finance and accounting.

-Benjamin Hartford, who will continue his position on the e-board, said the most valuable lesson he learned from his role as the director of professional development was the importance of
+Benjamin Hartford, who will continue his position on the e-board, said the most valuable lesson he learned from his role as the director of professional development was the importance of giving back.

 “As I progress professionally, I want to ensure my fellow students do as well and I am not hesitant to help them when needed,” he said.